Updated September 2013

 - Eat a healthy diet; see a dietician or nutritionist if you need help with this

 - Stop smoking or cut down on how much you smoke

 - For more information, see our info sheet on Caring for Your Heart

 It may also be a good idea to get a BIA (Bioelectrical Impedance Analysis).
 A BIA is an easy and painless test that gives information about fat and lean body mass.
 Having BIAs done over time can be helpful in monitoring body shape changes.

-If you are experiencing lipodystrophy it is especially important to take care of yourself.
-Keep all of your medical appointments, get regular lab tests, and tell your health care provider about any changes in the way you feel or in your body shape.
-Do not make any changes to your medication regimen without your health care provider’s guidance.
+If you are experiencing lipodystrophy, it is especially important to take care of yourself by keeping all of your medical appointments, getting regular lab tests, and telling your health care provider about any changes in the way you feel or in your body shape.
+It is also important not to make any changes to your medication regimen without your health care provider’s guidance.